ErikXu/Word.DocX/README.md

 # Word.DocX
-An Example about The Usage of DocxX
+An Example about The Usage of DocX.